rasmus-kirk/nix-config/README.md

 }
 ```

-### Automatically generated module documentation
+### Automatically Generated Module Documentation

-The nix modules have built-in compilation of module options to markdown.
-I
+The Nix modules include built-in compilation of module options to
-leverage this and compile that markdown further into html using pandoc.
-This
+Markdown.
+I further convert this Markdown into HTML using Pandoc, which
-pandoc, can then be deployed using Github Pages.
-The website containing the
+is then deployed via GitHub Pages.
+You can find the module documentation
-module documentation can be found [here](https://nix.rasmuskirk.com/).
-See
+[here](https://nix.rasmuskirk.com/).
+For more details, see the `./docs`
-`./docs` for more details.
+directory.